Seftigen District

 Seftigen District is one of the 26 administrative districts in the Canton of Bern, Switzerland.
 Its capital, while having administrative power, was the municipality of Seftigen.

 From 1 January 2010, the district lost its administrative power while seeing its constituent municipalities being divided and partly resettled in the Bern-Mittelland (administrative district), whose administrative centre is Ostermundigen but also in the Thun (administrative district), whose administrative centre being Thun.

 Since 2010, it remains therefore a fully recognised district under the law and the Constitution (Art.3 al.2) of the Canton of Bern.

-The district has an area of 189 km² and consists of 25 municipalities:
+The district has an area of 189 km^{2} and consists of 25 municipalities: